 Each platform may have different specifications for fields used as external IDs.
 For example, Salesforce requires

 External ID type fields to be the explicit External ID type in Salesforce, not just an external ID field by practice.
 Ensure that any destination field you select for record matching complies to the platform's specifications.

 When selecting which model column to use, you need to consider more than the destination requirements.

 Since the column you select is used to identify which records to update, it's imperative to choose a column with unique values.
 For that reason, the model column you choose is often the same as the primary key column you select for your model.
 Though the model's primary key can be used for record matching, this isn't mandatory.

 For example, you may have

-user_id fields in your source.
+user_id fields in your model.
 Which you choose for record matching depends on:

-- Which fields in the your destination are available and expected for matching
+- Which fields in your destination are available and expected for matching

 If both fields are accepted by the destination for matching, you should choose the one which you are more confident is strictly unique.